Margaret Farrar

 Margaret Petherbridge Farrar (March 23, 1897 – June 11, 1984) was an American journalist and the first crossword puzzle editor for The New York Times (1942–1968).
-Creator of many of the rules of modern crossword design, she compiled and edited a long-running series of crossword puzzle books including the first-ever book of any kind published by Simon & Schuster.
+Creator of many of the rules of modern crossword design, she compiled and edited a long-running series of crossword puzzle books – including the first book of any kind that Simon & Schuster published (1924).
+She was described by the Los Angeles Times as "the grand dame of the American crossword puzzle."

 Biography

 Margaret Petherbridge was born March 23, 1897, in Brooklyn, New York, to Margaret (Furey) and Henry Petherbridge, who owned a licorice factory.
 A lifelong resident of New York City, she attended Berkeley Institute in Brooklyn and graduated from Smith College in 1919.
+After graduating, she worked briefly as a bank secretary.

-Her career in crossword puzzles began at the New York World in 1921.
+Petherbridge's career in crossword puzzles began at the New York World in 1921.
 She had been hired as the secretary to the editor of the Sunday edition of the New York World; he eventually assigned her to assist crossword inventor Arthur Wynne, who was overloaded with reader submissions of puzzles – and with complaints about flawed puzzles.
 Petherbridge had never solved a puzzle herself and therefore chose puzzles to be printed without testing them, until fellow World employee Franklin Pierce Adams criticized her for it; in response, she tried the puzzles, and discovered to her dismay that some of them were unsolvable.
+Petherbridge became excellent at preventing errors, leading to her status as an unofficial editor of the crossword-puzzle section.
+She eventually was allowed to create her own puzzles.
 She subsequently described her reaction as "(taking) an oath to edit the crosswords to the essence of perfection;" her puzzles eventually became more popular than Wynne's.

-In January 1924 Petherbridge was given an advance of $25 and asked to compile a book of crossword puzzles by Richard L. Simon and M. Lincoln Schuster, who were launching a book publishing company but did not yet have any manuscripts.
+In early 1924, Adams introduced Petherbridge to Richard L. Simon and M. Lincoln Schuster, who were launching a book publishing company but did not yet have any manuscripts.
+Petherbridge, along with two co-authors, was given an advance of $25 and asked to compile a book of crossword puzzles.
+Due to their anxiety over the success of the book, Simon & Schuster decided to issue the book under another imprint.
 The Cross Word Puzzle Book launched Simon & Schuster as a major publisher and was the first of four bestselling compilations published that year.
 Simon & Schuster's crossword books became the longest continuously published book series.